DrTimothyAldenDavis/GraphBLAS/README.md

 --------------------------------------------------------------------------------
 ## For Windows users:

-Version v3.2.1 is not compatible with Microsoft Visual Studio on Windows.
+Version v3.1.2 is compatible with Microsoft Visual Studio on Windows, but Version v3.2.1 is not.
+The next version v3.2.2 (in progress) will be compatible, once it is completed.
+In the meantime if you use Windows with Microsoft Visual Studio, use v3.1.2.
-TODO v3.2.2 should work on Windows (in progress).
 See the User Guide for more details.